-Regardless of how many years you’ve spent in corporate marketing, you no doubt remember your rookie days when people used terms like “marketing goals and objectives” and “strategy and tactics?”
+Remember your rookie days when people used terms like “marketing objectives and goals” and “strategy and tactics?”
 You weren’t sure what they were talking about, and now, with a glance in the rearview mirror, you realize many of them didn’t know either.
-Because you didn’t want to call attention to your newbie-ness by asking what they meant, you nodded your head and promised yourself you would look up these terms later.
-You wanted to make sure that going forward you knew what you were talking about.
+Because you didn’t want to call attention to your newbie-ness by asking what they meant, you nodded your head and promised yourself you would look up these words later.
 Maybe you kept that promise, maybe not.
-One thing remains true: there will always be someone in the room for whom the definitions are fuzzy—or someone who doesn’t understand the subtleties and simply uses the terms interchangeably.
+One thing remains true: there will always be someone in the room who needs clarification, or worse, someone who doesn’t understand the subtleties and uses these four words interchangeably.

 Strategy is about winning, as in battles, chess, or football.
-“Strategy” started showing up in a marketing context during the last quarter of the 20th century when required reading included books on military strategy such as The Art of War by Sun Tzu.
+“Strategy” started showing up in a marketing context during the last quarter of the 20th century when required reading included books such as The Art of War by Sun Tzu.
 The metaphor wasn’t misplaced.
-Developing a strategy, or being first on the field of battle, meant companies assumed an aggressive, competitive position, finding ways, in today’s parlance, to become “industry leaders.”
+Developing a strategy, or being first on the field of battle, means you assume an aggressive, competitive position, finding ways to become “industry leaders.”
 In other words, you plan to win!

-For whatever reason, the warfare connotation has become lost in the 21st century, and developing a marketing strategy now primarily involves an analysis of the environment—economic, technological, political, and the like– as well as the competitive assessment of the particular industry.
-“Strategy” includes ways to achieve market dominance, customer preference, brand loyalty, or other similar end points.
+For whatever reason, the warfare connotation has become lost in the 21st century, and developing a marketing strategy now involves an analysis of the environment—economic, technological, political, and the like– as well as the competitive assessment of an industry.
+“Strategy” includes ways to achieve market dominance, customer preference, brand loyalty, or other similar endpoints.
 Once the strategy has been articulated, it is time to develop…

-Goals give you the big picture, something to which you aspire, your fondest wish, so to speak.
+Goals give you the big picture, something to which you aspire, your fondest wish, the mountain you want to climb.
 “I want our company to be the most remembered company at XYZ trade show” is a goal.
 There is no measurement attached, no plan about how to get to number one, no definition of “number one”—just an overall goal.
-Goals function to get everyone thinking along the same lines, working with a common understanding of the company or project mission, and consolidating efforts.
+Goals get everyone thinking along the same lines, working with a common understanding of the mission, and coordinating efforts.